 WHAT IS CERVICAL SPONDYLOSIS (CERVICAL OSTEOARTHRITIS)?

-Cervical spondylosis is also known as osteoarthritis of cervical spine (neck).
-This is age related wear and tear of the discs, bones and joints of the neck.
+Cervical spondylosis is also known as osteoarthritis of the cervical spine (neck).
+This is age-related wear and tear of the discs, bones, and joints of the neck.
 As the discs dehydrate and shrink with age, bony spicules start to appear along the edges of bones.
-Also the discs of cervical spine gradually break down and start losing fluid causing stiffness.
+Also, the discs of the cervical spine gradually break down and start losing fluid causing stiffness.
 Thus signs of osteoarthritis start to appear.

 - AGE: cervical spondylosis is a normal part of aging.
 More than 85% of people older than age 60 years are affected by cervical spondylosis.

 - SMOKING: is related to increased risk of development of neck pain.

 - GENES: family history increases the risk of development of neck pain.